heart of the catholic faith

 Admire the library at the Apostolic Palace

-Take a stroll through the courtyards of Pini, Belvedere and the Square
+Take a walk through the courtyards of Pinia, Belvedere and Square Courtyard

 Walk around the walls of the Vatican fortress